0xvashishth/0xvashishth/README.md

 ---

-### CS Student At @DDIT

 - 🔭 Looking for an internship in Software Development.
 - 🌱 Like to work with New People🧑‍🤝‍🧑.
-- 🥅 2021 Goals: Contribute to open-source projects.
 - 👯 I’m mainly into Data structures and algorithms.
-- 🖥️ currently learning Web Development.
+- 🖥️ currently learning Web Development & Application Development.

 ---